SMAC-Group/swaglm/README.md

 ## Features
 - Efficiently finds a set of low-dimensional learners with high predictive accuracy.
-- Works on top of the `caret` package and follows a forward-step method to iteratively build strong learners.
+- Follows a forward-step method to iteratively build strong learners.
 - Provides a permutation-based statistical test (`swag_test`) to determine if the obtained models capture meaningful structure in the data.
 - Uses entropy-based network measures (entropy of frequency and entropy of eigenvalue centrality) to compare SWAG models against randomized models.